-- 5) Air Emissions - Air emissions of volatile organic chemicals, aerosols, corrosives, particulates, ozone depleting chemicals and combustion by-products generated from operations are to be characterized, routinely monitored, controlled and treated as required prior to discharge. - Ozone-depleting substances are to be effectively managed in accordance with the Montreal Protocol and applicable regulations. - Suppliers shall conduct routine monitoring of the performance of its air emission control systems. - 6) Materials Restrictions - Suppliers are to adhere to all applicable laws, regulations and customer requirements regarding prohibition or restriction of specific substances in products and manufacturing, including labeling for recycling and disposal.
+5) Air Emissions

+- Air emissions of volatile organic chemicals, aerosols, corrosives, particulates, ozone depleting chemicals and combustion by-products generated from operations shall be characterized, routinely monitored, controlled, and treated as required prior to discharge. - Ozone-depleting substances shall be effectively managed in accordance with the Montreal Protocol and applicable regulations. - Suppliers shall conduct routine monitoring of the performance of its air emission control systems.

+6) Materials Restrictions

+Suppliers shall adhere to all applicable laws, regulations and customer requirements regarding prohibition or restriction of specific substances in products and manufacturing, including labeling for recycling and disposal.